 According to this article published on the Michigan State University website, you can add eggshells to your compost pile.
 As long as they come from properly cooked eggs.
 Why?
 Because chickens might transfer salmonella to their eggs and high temperatures kill this bacteria.
-You can easily ensure that the eggs are safe by cooking them beforehand or by hot composting them at 60°C-70°C.

 It is important to mention that eggshells have a very slow decomposing process.
 Therefore they might still be visible once your compost is finished.
 Although this won’t do any harm to your plants, it might affect the overall aspect of your garden.
 If you want the eggshells to break down faster, before you add them to your compost bin.
 Perhaps take some time to dry them in a warm oven and crush them.

 So, adding eggshells to your compost is beneficial.
 However, eggshells get their fair share of controversy online.
 If you’ve been searching for something along the lines of ‘how to use eggshells in the garden’, you’ve probably come across hundreds of articles that encourage readers to use eggshells to prevent blossom end rot, as a slug repellent, as mulch, or as organic pesticides.
 This article does a great job at debunking some of these myths.
 So we should just stick to adding them to the compost bin for now.